nicozanf/Test/README.rst

 Also, if ''python3'' does not work, try with the simple ''python'' command instead.

-This will install py4web and all its dependencies on the system's path only.
+This will install the latest stable release of py4web and all its dependencies on the system's path only.
 After the installation you'll be able to start py4web on any given working folder with

 ```
 py4web setup apps